JShad30/CADWork_full_stack/README.md

 ## Testing

+### Manual Testing

+I have tested the site on different internet browsers (including Chrome, Firefox and Edge).
+Using the developer tools in Chrome I tested for different screen sizes, to ensure the site is fully responsive and responds to the different screen breakpoints I set in the CSS file.

-The CSS was run through a CSS validator and errors were corrected.
-It now shows no errors.
+The CSS was run through a CSS validator and showed no errors.
 The javascript/jquery code was validated using jshint and showed no errors.

-The site has been tested manually by clicking the links to the pages and checking all of the jQuery options.
-It has also been tested in different browsers.
+The site has been tested manually by clicking all anchor links to the pages (both internal and external links) and checking all of the jQuery options, including the drop down item for the navbar, the scrolling images on the home page.

+Test payments were made using the default test credit card number with Stripe.

-Accounts have been created and I have created jobs, bid on jobs to ensure that all functionality works well for new members.
+Accounts have been created by myself and others and jobs and blogs were created and bids made.

+### Unit Testing for Python Files

+A testing folder was created from where I ran unit tests on the different apps within the project.
+Different python files were created to test all the models, views and urls files...........

 ## Further Considerations

 ### Blog

-I would add a comments section to the blog, allowing members to add their thoughts.
-The users would need to be logged in to access this functionality.
+I would add a comments section to the blog allowing other members to add their thoughts.
+The logic would be handled in a similar manor to the The users would need to be logged in to access this functionality.
 Using the same methods as with the navbar and using is_authenticated.
 If the user is authenticated then a button would be placed at the bottom of the blog.
 To press this would bring up a textbox, which would be contained within a form.
 When this was submitted the message would appear at the bottom of the blog.

 ## Deployment